HARSHDEEPSINGHBEDI/MIPS_Multicycle_Processor/README.md

 # MIPS Multicycle Processor – Easy Guide 👋

 Welcome!
-This project shows how a classic 32-bit **MIPS** CPU can be built with **just one ALU and one memory port** by doing the work in **14 small steps (states)** instead of one giant step.
+This project shows how a classic 32-bit **MIPS -Multicycle-Processor**
-Everything is written in clean Verilog and comes with an automatic testbench.

 ---